pklauser-cyber/design-projects-portfolio/docs/assignments/A01/index.md

 ## Patent: #1,133,236, Author: Karl Peterson
 two alternatives that can serve a similar function to the adjustable wrench are the universal socket head and the adjustable pliers wrench.
 In the patent I noticed that the moving bottom portion of the jaw has a very large contact area with the grooved pin that slides through the track.
 I believe that design decision was made so that the bottom jaw of the wrench could handle high forces without shearing with that connection to the grooved pin.

+## Documentation standard
+Throughout this semester my documents will focus on having enough detail to give the reader a good understanding of the problem, my design decisions and why I made those decisions, and the final solution.